 Bristow Loop Race

-The Bristow Loop Run is a timed trail race at Elijah Bristow State Park east of Eugene, Oregon.
-Runners complete as many laps as they can on a 1.05 mile loop within a set time limit.
-Race categories include:
+The Bristow Loop Race is a timed loop trail event held at Elijah Bristow State Park east of Eugene, Oregon.
+Runners complete as many laps as they can within set time limits.

 - 24 hour option